Laughing-I-Fox/Dos_access_point/README.md

 # Dos_access_point
-Simple script to automate a Dos-attack access point using Aireplay-ng and macchanger.
+Script to automate a Dos-attack access point using Aireplay-ng and macchanger.